githubEdit

 • Multiple Return Scenarios: Customers may want to return items from their order, the exchanged item, or even a combination of both.
 Shopify will continue to update the same order with this new return information.

-• Accounting Discrepancies: ERP systems rely on clear and accurate financial data for GL accounting and posting.
+• Accounting Discrepancies: ERP systems rely on standardized financial data for GL accounting and posting.
 The consolidated order structure in Shopify, while user-friendly for returns processing, can lead to discrepancies for downstream systems trying to record the financial trail for each returned or exchanged item.

 How HotWax Commerce Helps Address These Challenges and Ensure Accurate Accounting for Your Business